Illustration of two skinny guys confused about how many workouts to do per week.

 If you want help, we recommend our Bony to Beastly Program.
 It uses a 3-day full-body workout routine that’s perfect for beginners and intermediates, especially if you’re still somewhat thin.
 We can walk you through the entire process of gaining your first 20–40 pounds of muscle.

-4-Day Workout Split (Intermediate to Advanced)
+4-Day Workout Splits (Intermediate to Advanced)

 Most intermediate lifters will eventually benefit from adding a 4th workout day.
 The extra day moves some of the bigger exercises out of each workout, making them easier to get through.
 It also allows you to add in smaller exercises, bulking up the muscles you’re most eager to grow.